scylladb/cpp-rust-driver/docs/source/topics/README.md

 ### Executing Queries

 Queries are executed using [`CassStatement`] objects.
 Statements encapsulate the query string and the query parameters.
-Query parameters are not supported by earlier versions of Cassandra (1.2 and below) and values need to be inlined in the query string itself.

 ```c
 void execute_query(CassSession* session) {